MoralisWeb3/docs/docs/01-web3-data-api/evm/market-data-api.md

 | eth               | 0x1            | 1              |

 ## How often is the data refreshed?
-All endpoints are refreshed on an hourly basis.
+All endpoints are refreshed on an hourly basis and report on the last 24 hours of data.

+## Is the Market Data API available on all plans?
+No, this set of endpoints is not available to users on our free plan (requires Pro plan or above).

+## Feature requests or feedback
+We would welcome your feature requests or feedback on how we can improve the next iteration of our Market Data API.
+Please submit all feedback here: https://moralis.typeform.com/to/fcCh9UEC